mathspp/mathspp/pages/02.blog/03.til/067.vscode-extension-for-custom-syntax-highlighting/item.md

 At my day job, developing [Textual], I have been [tasked with writing a VS Code extension that does proper syntax colouring of Textual CSS][gh-issue].

 That's because Textual CSS looks a lot like regular CSS but the syntax highlighting of regular CSS doesn't look great.
-For example, notice how the Textual CSS below looks uneven:
+For example, most editors will highlight the code below in an uneven way:

 ```css
 ModalScreen, #input, .some-class {